praneeth-x/Transformer-Based-Classifier/README.md

 **from transformer import Transformer**
 Now declare a Transformer object as the pass the required arguments.
 Transformer takes 6 arguments as shown below. object=Transformer(\
- &nbsp; nbsp; nbsp; max_seq_len, # pass the maximum length of the sequence example in case of text max number of words in sentance.\
+ &nbsp; &nbsp; &nbsp; max_seq_len, # pass the maximum length of the sequence example in case of text max number of words in sentance.\
- &nbsp; nbsp; nbsp; d_model, # this is length of each vector in the sequence example in case to text it is embedded vector length. \
+ &nbsp; &nbsp; &nbsp; d_model, # this is length of each vector in the sequence example in case to text it is embedded vector length. \
- &nbsp; nbsp; nbsp; num_encoders, # pass number of encoders you want the transformer to have.\
+ &nbsp; &nbsp; &nbsp; num_encoders, # pass number of encoders you want the transformer to have.\
- &nbsp; nbsp; nbsp; num_heads, # this specifies number of attention heads inside each encoder.\
+ &nbsp; &nbsp; &nbsp; num_heads, # this specifies number of attention heads inside each encoder.\
- &nbsp; nbsp; nbsp; num_classes, # This is number of classes in your data which you want to classify.\ &nbsp; nbsp; nbsp; expected_length, # This argument specifies length of query key and value vectors that are computed inside the attention heads.\
+ &nbsp; &nbsp; &nbsp; num_classes, # This is number of classes in your data which you want to classify.\ &nbsp; &nbsp; &nbsp; expected_length, # This argument specifies length of query key and value vectors that are computed inside the attention heads.\
  )\
  compile the object with your required optimizer and loss metric\
  and object.fir(arguments) will train the model.\